-The Adviser did not waive any Incentive Fees for the years ended December 31, 2020 and 2019.
-For the year ended December 31, 2018, Incentive Fees of less than \$0.1 million were waived, consisting solely of Incentive Fees attributable to the Company's ownership of the TCAP Shares.
+The Adviser did not waive any Incentive Fees for the years ended December 31, 2021, 2020 and 2019.
+Any waived Incentive Fees are not subject to recoupment by the Adviser.

-Since the Company's IPO, with the exception of its waiver of Management Fees and certain Incentive Fees attributable to the Company's ownership of certain portfolio companies, including the TCAP Shares, the Adviser has not waived its right to receive any Management Fees or Incentive Fees payable pursuant to the Investment Advisory Agreement.
+Since the Company's IPO, with the exception of its waiver of Management Fees and certain Incentive Fees attributable to the Company's ownership of certain investments and the Leverage Waiver, the Adviser has not waived its right to receive any Management Fees or Incentive Fees payable pursuant to the Investment Advisory Agreement.

-In November 2020, the Board renewed the Investment Advisory Agreement.
-Unless earlier terminated as described below, the Investment Advisory Agreement will remain in effect until November 2021, and may be extended subject to required approvals.
+In November 2021, the Board renewed the Investment Advisory Agreement.
+Unless earlier terminated as described below, the Investment Advisory Agreement will remain in effect until November 2022, and may be extended subject to required approvals.
 The Investment Advisory Agreement will automatically terminate in the event of an assignment and may be terminated by either party without penalty on 60 days' written notice to the other party.